sagargoswami2001/Basic-Flipkart-Front-Page-Clone/README.md

 # Basic Flipkart Front Page Clone
-This is a Simple Flipkart Front Page Project Using HTML &amp; CSS
+- This is a Simple Flipkart Front Page Project Using HTML &amp; CSS.